hyunsoogo/python3-gcm/README.md

 # python3-gcm
-send gcm push notifications by using python3
+Simplist sample for sending gcm push notifications by using python3